6 Vintage Hippie Wedding Dress Ideas for Your Second Marriage

 This top is a new version of a vintage style.
-You can also find hand-embroidered tops and dresses that are probably made in Mexico or India, and back in the day, it would have been considered unisex (worn by both women and men).
-If you find a cool caftan that's short like a top or a tunic, just wear it over some off-white muslin, gauzy drawstring pants.
+You can also find hand-embroidered tops and dresses that are probably made in Mexico or India, and back in the day, a top like this would have been considered unisex (worn by both women and men).
+If you find a cool caftan tunic that's short like a top, just wear it over some off-white muslin, gauzy drawstring pants.
 (One of my girlfriends wore this type of outfit for her own authentic 1960's wedding.)
-If you find a maxi-length or knee-length caftan, wear it as is, but check to see if you need to wear a slip under it.
+If you find a maxi-length or knee-length caftan tunic, wear it as is, but check to see if you need to wear a slip under it.
 You probably don't want a dress that's so sheer that the whole world can tell what color undies you're wearing.

 These are just a few dresses, minis, and tops that you can use for inspiration or use as a focal point for your hippie-boho-themed wedding.
 Sure, you can start planning without knowing what your dress will look like, but I like to start my wedding plans with a dress that looks good on me.
 And, if you are going to be a bride over 40, 50, or 60... you will quickly see why the "gown" is the best place to start.
 In other words, it's easy to change the color of your bouquet or your daughter's bridesmaid dress, but the hardest thing to find is a great, inexpensive wedding dress for yourself.